shamrita11/B07Lab5/docs/PULL_REQUEST_TEMPLATE.md

 Thank you for your contribution!
 Before submitting this PR please answer the following:

-1) Breifly Describe Type of Change
-2) Description of all changes made
+1) Describe all changes made
-3) @mentions of the person in the team responsible for reviewing proposed changes
+2) Go through the following checklist:
+   - [ ] I have completed a self-code review before creating a pull request
+   - [ ] I know and included the type of change in my description